daniel-sanchez-ordonez/daniel-sanchez-ordonez.github.io/index.md

-Hello, I am a PhD Candidate in Economics at the Paris School of Economics (PSE).
-My research focuses on inequality, economic history, the history of development, and development economics.
+Hello!
+I am a PhD Candidate in Economics at the Paris School of Economics (PSE) and a Research Fellow at the World Inequality Lab.
+My work sits at the intersection of economic history, development economics, and political economy, with a focus on understanding how land, agriculture, and institutions shape long-run inequality and conflict.

+My research combines new data collection, archival and historical analysis, and modern empirical methods.
+Much of my work focuses on Latin America—particularly Colombia and the history of land inequality—while also drawing comparative insights from across the developing world.
+My current projects study the historical roots of land conflict, the global evolution of land inequality, and 20th-century land reform, alongside broader questions about how commodity booms, frontier expansion, and shifts in state institutions shaped long-run patterns of uneven development in the Global South in a historical perspective.

+I hold an M.S. in Economics from the Paris School of Economics and a B.A. with Honors in Economics from Stanford University.
 You can find my CV [here](assets/cv_SANCHEZ_ORDONEZ.pdf).
 Please reach out at: d.sanchez.ordonez\[at\]psemail\[dot\]eu

 ---